legislation/data-documentation/formats/overview.md

 # Formats

-The Legislation API currently offers legislation in the following formats:
+The Legislation API currently offers legislation and associated content in the following formats:

 |Format|MIME Type|Filename|
 |---|---|---|